 Never drive your vehicle when you know or suspect that your engine is overheating.
 This is a very expensive decision.
 If your temperature gauge is 3/4 or over, pull over and turn off the engine.
 Do not try to fix it yourself.
 Just raising your hood at the wrong time can cause serious injury.
 If you do not see any steam or coolant boiling out onto the ground, you should be able to allow your engine to cool off 15- 20 minutes, then restart and quickly drive to the nearest phone or service facility while constantly watching the temperature gauge.
 The safest decision is usually to call a tow truck.
 Just a minimum amount of overheating can actually ruin your engine and lead to costly repairs.
 Constantly observing the gauges on your car while driving should be as regular as looking into your mirrors.

-If your Acura or Honda is at least five years old or you have 90,000 + miles on your car, you may be past due for a timing belt replacement.
+If your Acura or Honda is at least five years old or you have 90K on old cars and 105K on new cars you may be past due for a timing belt replacement.
 After so many miles or several years of usage, all belts are subject to normal wear and tear.
 The timing belt keeps your engine’s camshaft in proper time with your crankshaft.
 It is also responsible for turning other components like the water pump and oil pump depending on your model.
 If the timing belt breaks while the engine is running, serious engine damage can occur.
 One or more of the pistons will usually come in contact with an open valve and this becomes a costly repair.
 The great news is that it can be avoided by replacing your belts in a timely matter.
 Shopping for your preventative belt replacement can be very tricky.
 Several shops and dealerships will try to lure you in over the phone with a very low price for a timing belt job.
 Then when you arrive, they only explain the extras after they get your timing covers off.
 I replace the timing belt, balancer shaft belt, all outside drive belts, water pump, and coolant.
 All of these items get replaced because they can destroy your new timing belt if any of them fail after the belt is replaced (which I have seen happen over the years).
 So when price shopping, be sure to compare what you are actually paying for.
 Don’t be fooled by those low prices.